jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 Here are recent **Kansas City Star** letters to the editor opposing Jackson County Question 1.

 **Oct.
+26**

+Thank you, Yael T. Abouhalkah (KC Star editorial board member and columnist) for punching holes in the latest tax grab for Jackson Countians.
+We already subsidize the Kansas City Chiefs, the Kansas City Royals and the Kansas City Zoo for all our neighbors to enjoy.

+Let's vote down this new 20-year tax.
+Of course, we would all like to cure every disease, but a half-cent sales tax is not the vehicle to raise those funds.

+I suggest everyone send money to the cause that is closest to each individual's heart, if people can afford such a donation.
+Let's not tax those who can least afford it.

+**Ginzy Schaefer**, Kansas City

+**Oct.
 22**

 The Nov.
 5 ballot proposal to fund translational medical research by means of a 20-year, half-cent increase to the sales tax is simply a bad idea.
 If there truly is a commitment to develop medical-research capabilities in Kansas City, let's dream bigger and push a statewide initiative funded by an increase in our abysmally low state tax on tobacco products.